-- (1) The development to which this permission relates shall be begun within a period of ....
-5. years commencing on the date of this notice. - 2) The materials used externally shall harmonise with those on the existing building of which this development shall form a part.
+- (1) The development to which this permission relates shall be begun within a period of 5 ... years commencing on the date of this notice. - 2) The development hereby permitted shall for a period of 5 years from first rateable occupation be occupied by a person, company or other organisation occupying at the date of this permission existing office premises in Hertfordshire. - 3) The office space the subject of this permission shall be occupied only in association with the occupation of the remainder of the building and not by a separate user.

-The reasons for the Council's decision to grant permission for the development subject to the above conditions are: -(1) To comply with the requirements of Section 41 of the Town & Country Planning Act, 1971.
+The reasons for the Council's decision to grant permission for the development subject to the above conditions are:-

+- (1) To comply with the requirements of Section 41 of the Town & Country Planning Act, 1971. - 2) To comply with the adopted office policies. - 3) To avoid a multiplicity of uses on this particular site.